-The PDT anticipates using approved planning, hydrology and hydraulics, cost engineering, climate change and environmental models.
-Additionally, all project designs, measures, and features are anticipated to be common and routine techniques with the exception of an alternative within the New Haven study reach that requires integrating the existing I-95 highway embankment into the design.
-As stated above, discussions are ongoing to determine what analyses are needed to ensure this type of alternative will satisfy USACE, CT DOT and Federal Highways engineering standards.
+The PDT has used approved planning, hydrology and hydraulics, cost engineering, climate change and environmental models to develop the tentatively selected plan.
+Additionally, all project designs, measures, and features are anticipated to be common and routine techniques (primarily flood walls and pump stations).